Squibs/timeline-portfolio/markdown_template.md

 url: link to functional site of the project
 github: link to the github page of the project
 image: replace the iframe with an image of site
+imageAlt: text to go above the displayed image; text is sticky so when you scroll it stays
 broken: true to include 'deprecated' in front of site link

 Everything is pretty optional to include.
 Mostly just need slug, date, and title.